farshaddavoudi/k6-performance-testing/README.md

 ### 4. Config your HTTP Request in the `test-http-requests.js` file

-Configur your Get or Post HTTP requests as objects with proper URL, body and headers if needed so repetitive use of those requests will be easy.
+Configure your Get or Post HTTP requests as objects with proper URL, body and headers if needed so repetitive use of those requests will be easy.

 ```js
 const url1 = "https://httpbin.test.k6.io/get";